Slovenian patrol boat Triglav: History

+In 2024 it was announced that Triglav will undergo a major update to extend its service life and capabilities.

 Deployments

 Triglav was sent to eastern Sicily on 15 December 2013 to assist Italy with refugees from Africa as part of Operation Mare Nostrum.

 In October 2015, the vessel was sent to southern Italy as a part of the European Union's Operation Sophia.
 Triglav successfully carried out its first rescue operation on 28 October, recovering 100 people (71 male, 17 female, and 12 children).

 In May 2018 the ship suffered a major engine breakdown at the start of its deployment to the Mediterranean.